-Evidence for the performance should be submitted as a single unedited set or performance which is 30 minutes in duration and consists of two contrasting roles (performer and technical/production).
+If you are submitting a live performance this should be 30 minutes in duration and consisting of two contrasting roles (performer and technical/production).

 If presenting evidence over 30 minutes in length, you must identify which 30 minutes you would like to be assessed on.
 If a specific, continuous excerpt is not selected, it will be assumed that the assessed component will be from the beginning to the 30 minute mark.
 RSL will not be able to assess more than the stated maximum duration of 30 minutes of the performance.